 Lecithin Foods

-Lecithin is seen in several foods such as the below.
+Lecithin is seen in several foods.

-- Organ meats (liver),
+• Organ meats (liver)

-- Green vegetables (such as Brussels sprouts and broccoli),
+• Green vegetables (such as Brussels sprouts and broccoli)

-- Legumes (such as soybeans, kidney beans, and black beans).
+• Legumes (such as soybeans, kidney beans, and black beans)

 Tip: Did you know Coconut Oil and Kril Oil might able to manage your blood pressure better?